aki77/vscode-tiny-emacs/README.md

-# Emacs
+# Tiny Emacs

-Emacs-like experience in the VS Code.
+A tiny emacs like extension in the VS Code.

 ## Features

-- Marker
+- Marker can be used seamlessly with selection.

 ## Keybindings